TIBCOSoftware/flogo-cli/README.md

 # flogo-cli
 > Command line tool for building **Flogo**-based applications.

-**Flogo** is an IoT Integration framework written in Go.
-It was designed from the ground up to be robust enough for cloud applications and at the same time sufficiently lean for IoT devices.
+**Flogo** is an Integration framework written in Go.
+It was designed from the ground up to be robust enough for cloud applications (microsewrvices and serverless functions) and at the same time sufficiently lean for IoT devices.

 ## Installation